Coding data for qualitative analysis

 Ross Woods, 2022-24

-Thematic coding is an increasingly common way to analyze documentary data, usually transcripts of interviews or focus groups.
-As a qualitative methodology, it gives researchers a way to interpret data.
+Thematic coding is a common method of analyzing documentary data, usually transcripts of interviews or focus groups with open-ended questions.
+As a qualitative methodology, it gives researchers a way to interpret and analyse data.

 Thematic coding is derived from a research approach called grounded theory.
 In essence, this is a method of using a comprehensive set of examples to identify patterns, from which the researcher can create a theory.
 The theory is justified by the range of real examples.